dincamihai/CarND-Traffic-Sign-Classifier-Project/writeup.md

  - shift (including color)
  - gaussian filter

-Here is an example of an original image [first left] and an augmented images:
+Here is an example of an original image [first left] and augmented images:

 ![alt text][augmented-images]